orientechnologies/orientdb-docs/SQL-Syntax.md

 - ``` `a + b` ```
 - ``` `select` ```

-The back-tick character can be used as a valid character for identifiers, but it has to be quoted with a backslash, eg.
+The back-tick character can be used as a valid character for identifiers, but it has to be escaped with a backslash, eg.
 - ``` `foo \` bar` ```

 **Simplified identifiers**